brianlk/ansible/migrate-san-storage/README.md

 # Migrate data to new SAN devices by LVM
+## Define the new LUNs
+Edit hosts.ini

+Add the new LUNs is in variable new_luns

 ## Check the new SAN devices
 Edit the variable luns in hosts.ini and put the new LUN id in it